freenet/freenet-core/docs/src/dev-guide.md

 ## Making a container contract

-In order to create a contract, the first thing that we need is to write the code for our container contract.
-This is a shell contract that will be deployed in the network in order to access the content of our web application.
+The first thing that we need is to write the code for our container contract.
+This contract's role is to contain the web application code itself, allowing it to be distributed over Locutus.

 The `new` command has created the source ready to be modified for us, in your favorite editor open the following file: